-Some states will permit you to work part-time and offset your unemployment benefits by your income.
+Some states will permit you to work part-time and offset your unemployment benefits with your income.

 Taxes on Unemployment Benefits

 Don’t forget that unemployment benefits are almost always considered taxable income, and they don’t necessarily withhold taxes on benefits.
 Check and see whether your state withholds, or set aside some money to take care of your tax liability when you prepare your income tax return.